◊◊◊◊

 Salsa-Ranch dressing (mix half ranch dressing and half salsa)

-*I buy John Soules Foods Beef Fajitas, seasoned, grilled, and sliced.
+*John Soules is a good brand.
 If you’re not taking the salad to work, you can heat the beef in a skillet and serve it hot over the rest of the salad.

 Southwestern Style Bean Salad